MySQL Database Management and Usage in ServBay

 [mysqld]

-innodb_buffer_pool_size = 1G # Adjust this value based on your system memory
+innodb_buffer_pool_size = 1G # Adjust this according to your system memory

 2